-• Under Rule 2-01(c)(7) of Regulation S-X, an accountant is not independent if it does not obtain audit committee pre-approval for audit and non-audit services.
-We identified one instance for one issuer in one audit reviewed in which this circumstance appears to have occurred related to permissible tax services.
+- Under Rule 2-01(c)(4) of Regulation S-X, an accountant is not independent if it acts, temporarily or permanently, as a director, officer, or employee of an audit client, or performs any decision-making, supervisory, or ongoing monitoring function for the audit client, at any point during the audit and professional engagement period.
+We identified one instance for one issuer in one audit reviewed in which this circumstance appears to have occurred. - Under Rule 2-01(c)(7) of Regulation S-X, an accountant is not independent if it does not obtain audit committee pre-approval for audit and non-audit services.
+We identified one instance for one issuer in one audit reviewed in which this circumstance appears to have occurred related to certain audit services.